 There is an old wives’ tale that claims heartburn during pregnancy means the baby will have lots of hair.
-While there is little truth to this tale, many women still experience intense digestive issues (indegestion) while carrying baby.
+While there is little truth to this tale, it is true that many women still experience heartburn and other intense digestive issues (indegestion) while carrying baby.

 Causes of Heartburn